 What about the pet hair?
 It will make short work of it!
 Even in carpets where long hair can tend to get stuck, it’ll be rid of it no problem.

-Best Cylinder Vacuum – Dyson DC28C Cylinder Ball Vacuum Cleaner with Pet Tool
+Best Cylinder Vacuum – Hoover Whirlwind Bagless Cylinder Vacuum Cleaner

 Best wet and Dry – Kärcher WD5 Wet & Dry Vacuum